dkrishna92/Spectrum-sensing-energy-detection/README.md

 =========================================
 Disclaimer
 ---------------
-Some parts of these codes were not written by me and are available online.
-I will update sources if I find them.
+Some parts of these codes were not written by me and were available online without proper sources.
+I will update original sources if I find them.
+I have collated multiple algorithms on this topic and put them up for comparison

 Project summary
 ----------------